geostl/GeoSTL.github.io/content/_index.md

   - sidebar
 weight: -270
 ---
-GeoSTL is a group for those interested in maps, cartography, GIS, and community involvement
+GeoSTL is a group for those interested in maps, cartography, GIS, and community involvement.